The Reality of Everest Base Camp Trek Difficulty

 High Altitude

 The high altitude is one of the most significant Everest Base Camp trek challenges.
 This is what adds more difficulty to trekking in the upper part of the trail.
-The Everest base camp trek starts from Lukla at 2,845 meters (9,334 ft).
+Everest base camp trek starts from Lukla at 2,845 meters (9,334 ft).
 From Kathmandu (1,400 m/4,600 ft), you will gain 1,455 meters (4,774 ft) in just 30 minutes of flight.

 It is a drastic elevation change and may trigger altitude sickness, so trekkers descend to Phakding village 2,610 meters (8,563 ft) to spend the night.
 From Lukla to Everest Base Camp (5,364 m/17,600 ft), altitude gain2,519 meters (8,264 ft) in total.
 Kala Patthar (5,545 m/18,192 ft) is the highest point of the trek.